MetOffice/simulation-systems/source/WorkingPractices/multi_repository.rst

 .. note::
     From LFRic Apps vn2.1 and UM vn13.8 there are duplicate copies of the physics code in both the UM and LFRic Apps.

-    Consideration should be made at to whether changes to the physics schemes are best made in LFRic Apps, the UM or both.
+    Consideration should be made as to whether changes to the physics schemes are best made in LFRic Apps, the UM or both.
 If in doubt then the copy in LFRic Apps is considered the master version.